JaSt17/STARGEN/README.md

 - **Home Screen**: Customize the number of time bins and the resolution of the hexagonal zones.
 Access additional details through the buttons on the home screen.

   ![Home Screen](./img/home_screen.png "Home Screen")

 - **Main Screen**: The Sidebar on the main screen provides additional settings to adjust the visualization of genetic distances.

   ![Main Screen](./img/main_screen.png "Main Screen")

-  - **Display Settings**:
+### **Display Settings**

-    - **Which distances should be displayed**: Exclude distant hexagons below a set threshold.
+- **Minimal distance value to display**: Exclude distant hexagons below a chosen threshold.
+Only distances **above** the selected value will be shown on the map.
-    - **Isolated populations**: Define the scaled distance value to identify isolated populations and migration routes.
+- **Minimal distance to define isolation**: Set the minimum distance a hexagon must have to all its neighbors to be considered **isolated**.
+- **Neighborhood size**: Define the number of neighboring hexagons to consider when calculating isolation.
+Increasing this value broadens the analysis but also increases computation time.
+- **Show sample hexagon counts**: Display the number of samples present within each visible hexagon.
+- **Show possible migration routes**: If isolated populations are detected, draw lines connecting each isolated hexagon to its closest neighbor, suggesting potential migration patterns.
-    - **Migration routes & isolated populations**: Draw possible migration routes and isolated hexagons on the map.
+- **Show isolated populations**: Highlight isolated hexagons as grey hexagons on the map for easier identification.
-    - **Distance lines**: Display underlying distance lines for a detailed view.
+- **Show line representation**: Display underlying distance lines between hexagons for a more detailed view of genetic distances.
-    - **Default map window**: Set standard coordinates and zoom level for specific areas of interest.
+- **Default map window**: Set the default map center coordinates and zoom level to focus on specific areas of interest.
+- **Black and white map**: Display the map in black and white to enhance color contrast and pattern visibility.

-Now, you can explore genetic distances over time using the interactive folium map from STARGEN.
+Now, you can explore **genetic distances over time** using **STARGEN**.

 ## Repository Structure